-- 12.1 Only current members of the BRCA can be selected as team members. - 12 2 UK team members selected to represent the BRCA will be invited to attend by the Committee and will not need to apply. - 12.3 The World Championship team is restricted to competitors that competed in the previous years National Championship for each Class individually and will be selected in the order of the previous year's National Championship results for each class individually.
+- 12.1 Only current members of the BRCA can be selected as team members. - 12.2 UK team members selected to represent the BRCA will be invited to attend by the Committee and will not need to apply. - 12.3 The World Championship team is restricted to competitors that competed in the previous years National Championship for each Class individually and will be selected in the order of the previous year's National Championship results for each class individually.
 Members that enter the National Championship by the official closing date, that do not gain a place in a Class (2WD or 4WD) due to being on National Reserve Lists, would still be eligible subject to any places being available after those with a position in the Championship.
-The

-- final date for competitor acceptance will be the 10th.
-December prior to the event. - 12.4 The European Championship team is restricted to competitors that competed in the previous years National Championship for each Class individually and will be selected in the order of the previous year's National Championship results for each class individually.
+The final date for competitor acceptance will be the 10th.
+December prior to the event.
+At the committees discretion, members that have competed at a National event in the past three (3) years can also enter subject to application and availability. - 12.4 The European Championship team is restricted to competitors that competed in the previous years National Championship for each Class individually and will be selected in the order of the previous year's National Championship results for each class individually.
 Members that enter the National Championship by the official closing date, that do not gain a place in a Class (2WD or 4WD) due to being on National Reserve Lists, would still be eligible subject to any places being available after those with a position in the Championship.
 The final date for competitor acceptance will be the 10th.
-December prior to the event. - 12.5 Competitors accepting an offer of a team place at International events where entries are allocated to and paid by the Section (eg. EFRA, IFMAR), are irrevocably committed to paying the appropriate entry fees even if they find, at a later date, that they are unable to attend.
+December prior to the event.
+At the committees discretion, members that have competed at a National event in the past three (3) years can also enter subject to application and availability. - 12.5 Competitors accepting an offer of a team place at International events where entries are allocated to and paid by the Section (eg. EFRA, IFMAR), are irrevocably committed to paying the appropriate entry fees even if they find, at a later date, that they are unable to attend.
 Every attempt will be made to reallocate the place but the principle of liability will remain.

-13. EVENT OFFICERS
+13 EVENT OFFICERS

-13.1 In addition to the appointment of a BRCA Steward as described in BRCA General Rule 5, Sanctioned events must have the following officials:-

-Race Director - Responsible for the meeting overall, Timekeeper - Lap counting and Finals arrangements, Scrutineer - Checking that technical rules are upheld,
+13.1 In addition to the appointment of a BRCA Steward as described in BRCA General Rule 5, Sanctioned events must have the following officials:Race Director - Responsible for the meeting overall, Timekeeper - Lap counting and Finals arrangements, Scrutineer - Checking that technical rules are upheld.

 Race Administrator - Booking in, crystal changes, race numbers.
-Additionally, National events must have the following officials:- Section appointed Referees,
+Additionally, National events must have the following officials:- Section appointed Referees.